Falls, Their Impact and How to Avoid Them

 - Do not think that you should limit your activity in order to avoid falls.
 Take as much gentle exercise as you possibly can as this will increase not only muscle strength but improve your overall agility and balance.

 Social activity is a significant factor in our overall wellbeing and with Jack Frost taking the land in his icy grasp once again many of you will find the idea of visiting family and friends, or even undertaking that vital shopping trip, a daunting prospect, preferring to retire to the comfort of the hearth.
 The slippery conditions can be pause for thought, with the potential of a fall always present, and this can leave you feeling isolated and vulnerable.
-This is where the added stability of a five wheel Quingo scooter can really make a difference, not only is it safer than walking, it will also make your trips quicker, meaning less time in the cold, and it carries the shopping for you as well!
+This is where the added stability of an electric wheelchair can really make a difference, not only is it safer than walking, it will also make your trips quicker, meaning less time in the cold, and it carries the shopping for you as well!